prahul/virus-total/README.md

 * Use horizontally scalable schema less database
 * Use object storage to have infinite storage capacity
 * Use data catalog and search engines to flatten and search data
-* Have BigData and Datalake for storing the data and building data pipelines, Analytics , Machone Learning models and AI
+* Use BigData/Datalake for storing the data and building data pipelines, Analytics , Machine Learning models and AI
+* File formats like csv, json, avro, parquet can be used

 ## API
 REST API and microservices development 12 factor principles to be used